dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 To upgrade from earlier versions of .NET Aspire to .NET Aspire 9, follow the instructions in the official [Upgrade to .NET Aspire 9](../get-started/upgrade-to-aspire-9.md) guide.

-### Acquisition
+### Tooling

 .NET Aspire 9 makes it simpler to configure your environment to develop .NET Aspire applications.
 You no longer need a .NET workload.
-Instead, you install the [.NET Aspire SDK](../fundamentals/dotnet-aspire-sdk.md).
+Instead, you install the new [.NET Aspire SDK](../fundamentals/dotnet-aspire-sdk.md).
 For more information, see [.NET Aspire setup and tooling](../fundamentals/setup-tooling.md).

 ### Templates